 9. We did not audit the internal financial controls with reference to financial statements insofar as it relates to one subsidiary company, which is the company covered under the Act, whose financial statements reflect total assets of INR 1,140.57 lakhs and net assets of INR 761.32 lakhs as at 31 March 2020, total revenues of INR 1,802.68 lakhs and net cash outflows amounting to INR 15.58 lakhs for the year ended on that date, as considered in the consolidated financial statements.
-The internal financial controls with reference to financial statement in so far as it relates to such subsidiary company has been audited by other auditor whose report has been furnished to us by the management and our report on the adequacy and operating effectiveness of the internal financial controls with reference to financial statement for the Holding Company and its subsidiary company, as aforesaid, under Section 143(3)(i) of the Act in so far as it relates to such subsidiary company is based solely on the reports of the auditor of such company.
+The internal financial controls with reference to financial statement in so far as it relates to such subsidiary company has been audited by other auditor whose report has been furnished to us by the management and our report on the adequacy and operating effectiveness of the internal financial controls with reference to financial statement for the Holding Company and its subsidiary company, as aforesaid, under Section 143(3)(i) of the Act in so far as it relates to such subsidiary company.
 Our opinion is not modified in respect of this matter with respect to our reliance on the work done by and on the report of the other auditor.